stottle-uk/react-user-list-kata/README.md

 ## Testing

-I only added one unit-test for the `userList` epic as it contained some business logic for sorted the list - i could add more tests, but I’ve also created e2e tests using cypress in this ADD REPO URL
+I only added one unit-test for the `userList` epic as it contained some business logic for sorted the list - i could add more tests, but I’ve also created e2e tests using cypress in this [e2e tests repo](https://github.com/stottle-uk/react-user-list-kata-e2e)